 Brenda Kearney (Ireland) has many varied interests, usually involving food.
 Drawing on previous experience as a fishmon- ger, cook and student of anthropology, she enjoys projects where food processes - from cultivation to consumption - act as a vehicle for discussion and an exchange of ideas.
 She also incorporates ethnographic research in her work, particularly in the areas of craft and domesticity.

 Motoko Fujita (Ireland) was a member of FLC between 2016-2020 when she decided to focus on other projects, including developing a residency programme in Japan with Grizedale arts.
 Motoko obtained an MA in English Literature in Japan, worked in the field of publishing and has since forged a profession in photography.
-Her works include the publication The Shadow of James Joyce (Lilliput Press Ltd. 2011) and several years of involvement with adult education programs.
-Recently she has taken on roles in mediating cross cultural community projects.
+Her works include the publication The Shadow of James Joyce (Lilliput Press Ltd. 2011) and several years of involvement with adult education programs, and in mediating cross cultural community projects.
 Many of her photographs feature on this website.

 Niamh Riordan (UK) is a Liverpool-based artist with a background in cheese selling and maturation.
-She has an MA from the Slade School of Fine Art, and is currently helping to produce and facilitate the Human Library, a programme of artist-led workshops and residencies in Bootle and Crosby Libraries, where she also host regular library-cooked lunches as part of FLC's ongoing One Pot Project.
+She has an MA from the Slade School of Fine Art, and is currently helping to produce and facilitate Human Libraries, a programme of artist-led workshops and residencies in Bootle and Crosby Libraries.
+Her writing on food and cultural history has been published in FEAST journal and a number of other publications.

 Francesca Ulivi (Italy) is a Paris-based artist, with an MA from Chelsea College of Art and Design.
 She has been working in education since 2011 in the United States, England and Italy.
 She has run a program of art workshops in her hometown’s high school to introduce students to a number of contemporary issues and innovations in the arts including but not limited to eco-sustainability, social inclusion, and local development.
 Francesca has recently completed an MA at the Ecole du Paysage at Versailles